johann-lau/Bot/README.md

 Ever wanted to use Dyno to replace Tunnelers' Bot?
 Before you made your decision…

+#### Branding

+What happens when you use a command?
+Instead of only seeing the result, you also see a Dyno avatar… an advertisement… or a premium-only message.
+Remember - whenever you add a bot, you also advertise it.
+You are advertising Dyno.
+How to fix the problem?
+Use ad-free TA Bot.

+#### Premium

+Spend money on a bot?
+Don't be stupid, we already provided an alternative.
+Tunnelers' Bot is absolutely free for forever and there will not be additional charges.
+Not to surprise you, but I don't even accept donations.
+Huh?

 #### Hosting problems

 Dyno is slower in speed (often 200\~450 ms, can reach \~1660) while Tunnelers' Bot is quick (80\~100 ms, can reach \~200) when hosted.
 Even if TA bot is locally hosted it still gives \~300 ms speed.
 This is mainly because it is in a single server and doesn't have to deal with many simultaneous commands.